 Writing Sample Guidelines

-The M.F.A.
-Program would like to read your best work, in the genre you are applying for.
-It is acceptable (but not common) to submit work in more than one genre.
-Submit between 25 to 40 pages of prose or 15 to 20 pages of poetry.
+The MFA Program would like to read your best work in the genre for which you’re applying.
+It is acceptable (but uncommon) to submit work in more than one genre.
+Please submit between 25 to 40 pages of prose or 15 to 20 pages of poetry.

 Statement of Goals

-In 600-1000 words, please address your personal goals for graduate studies, including your current interests, writing projects and literary influences.
+In 600-1,000 words, address your personal goals for graduate studies, including your current interests, writing projects and literary influences.
 Also include how your experience, skills, and intellectual outlook might make you an important part of our writing community.

 Statement of Teaching Philosophy

-In 400-600 words, please express your interest and experience in teaching writing courses at the university level.
+In 300-500 words, express your interest and experience in teaching writing courses at the university level.